atan0002/Thermostatic_Chamber/README.md

 [Link for presentation](https://youtu.be/v-I5uuCyCsk)

 ## Conclusions
 In this project it was used heater with power 2000 W and chamber with dimensions 345mm x 240 mm.
-That facts caused that the PWM duty cycle should have last 1 second.
-Another thing was that the parameters of PID controller from simulation have to be changed.
-That 's becouse that helped to better control of the object.
+These facts caused that the PWM duty cycle had to last 1 second.
+Another thing was that the parameters of PID controller from simulation had to be changed.
+That helped to better control the object.
 So the first conclusion is that the power of the heater should be well chosen for volume of chamber.
-I meant, that can make easier controlling the object.
+That can make easier controlling the object.
 Another thing is that to improve the dynamics of the object is good to use some fan.